-The Bonds are subject to the approval of legality by the Attorney General of the State of Texas and the approval of certain legal matters by Norton Rose Fulbright US LLP, San Antonio, Texas, as Bond Counsel.
-The legal opinion of Bond Counsel will accompany the bond certificates deposited with DTC or be printed on the Bonds.
-The form of the legal opinion of Bond Counsel appears in APPENDIX D attached hereto.
+The Bonds are subject to the approval of legality by the Attorney General of the State of Texas and the approval of certain legal matters by McCall, Parkhurst & Horton L.L.P., Bond Counsel, Dallas, Texas.
+The legal opinion of Bond Counsel will accompany the certificates deposited with DTC or be printed on the Bonds.
+A form of the legal opinion of Bond Counsel appears in APPENDIX D attached hereto.